Work For Us

 Application forms are to be completed and returned to recruitment@spt.ac.uk

-Closing date for applications: Thursday 20th February 2025
+Closing date for applications: Tuesday 22nd April 2025 (midday)

 The school is committed to safeguarding and promoting the welfare of children and young people and expects all staff to share this commitment.
 Appointment is subject to satisfactory enhanced status checks from the Disclosure and Barring Service.
 The school promotes equal opportunities.